Mzmarianna/mz-learning-kingdom/blueprint.md

     - [x] Implemented basic email/password authentication and Google Sign-In.
     - [x] Implemented internationalization (i18n).
     - [x] Cleaned up the project structure.
+- **Phase 1: Building the Kingdom's Foundation**
+    - [x] **Enhanced "Current Quest" Card:**
+        - Added a "View Quest" button for interactivity.
+        - Incorporated a "glow" effect on the progress bar for a magical feel.
+        - Added a `BookOpen` icon for better visual communication.

 ---